Neutrino System Base Token Achieves Market Cap of $255,020.38 (NSBT)

-Neutrino System Base Token (CURRENCY:NSBT) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on January 19th.
-One Neutrino System Base Token coin can currently be purchased for $2.19 or 0.00016176 BTC on popular cryptocurrency exchanges.
-Over the last week, Neutrino System Base Token has traded flat against the U.S. dollar.
-Neutrino System Base Token has a market capitalization of $255,020.38 and approximately $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last day.
+Neutrino System Base Token (CURRENCY:NSBT) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on January 24th.
+One Neutrino System Base Token coin can now be purchased for $2.19 or 0.00016176 BTC on popular exchanges.
+Neutrino System Base Token has a market capitalization of $255,020.38 and $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last day.
+During the last seven days, Neutrino System Base Token has traded flat against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.